MedN-Dev/Periodicity/README.md

 # ptable

 Dynamic periodic table to display and graph data from a data set.
-Built using Vue.js.
+Built mainly with Vue.js / Vuetify.js

 ## Build Setup